-Today, large parts of the Georgian population, particularly in the rural areas, suffer from poverty and unemployment.
-While the unofficial unemployment rate is 30 to 50% and the average per capita income is below $300 a month, most people depend on their own agriculture, such as beekeeping.
+Today, large parts of the population suffer from poverty and unemployment.
+While the unofficial unemployment rate is up to 50% in rural areas, the average per capita income is around $350 a month.
+Most people depend on their own agriculture, such as beekeeping for instance.